nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-**Use Case: Delete a Person**
+**Use Case: Delete a Guest**

 **MSS**
-1. User requests to delete an entry.
+1. User requests to delete a Guest entry.
-2. System deletes the entry.
+2. System deletes the Guest entry.

    Use case ends.

 **Extensions**
 * 1a.
-The provided entry does not exist.
+The provided Guest entry does not exist.
     * 1a1.
 System shows an error message.

       Use case resumes at step 1.